Apple MacBook Pro (13-inch, M2, 2022) review

 Now we’re getting to the brass tacks of the matter.
 Apple made a lot of lofty claims about M2, and with its 16GB of unified memory, the chip lives up to the hype.
 I had 50 tabs open in Google Chrome with some running Tweetdeck, Slack, YouTube, Tidal, Gmail, Google Sheets and Twitch and the MacBook Pro just chugged along with no signs of lag or hang time.

 The notebook also did well on our synthetic benchmarks.
-Sarting with Geekbench 5.0, an overall performance test, the MacBook Pro achieved 5,882, surpassing the 4,215 premium laptop average.
-The XPS 13 (Intel Core i7-1165G7 CPU) came the closest to matching the MacBook with a score of 5,254 while the ZenBook (Intel Core i7-1165G7 CPU) reached 5,084.
+Starting with Geekbench 5.4, an overall performance test, the MacBook Pro achieved 8,911 surpassing the 4,215 premium laptop average.
+The M1 MacBook Pro reached 5,882.
+The XPS 13 (Intel Core i7-1165G7 CPU) was the the closest Windows PC to matching the MacBook with a score of 5,254 while the ZenBook (Intel Core i7-1165G7 CPU) reached 5,084.
 The Spectre and its 10th Gen Intel Core i7-1065G7 processor was at the tail end with only 4,074.

 The MacBook Pro scorched the competition on the Handbrake benchmark where we have the laptop convert a 4K video to 1080p.
-On the Silicon Beta version of Handbrake, the MacBook clocked a time of 7 minutes and 44 seconds, during the Rosetta 2 iteration, the time rose to 13:38.
+On the Silicon Beta version of Handbrake, the MacBook clocked a time of 6 minutes and 51 second while the M1 edition hit 7:44.
 Both times are still much faster than the competing systems.
 The ZenBook finished the task in 17:51, while the XPS 13 got a time of 18:22.
 The Spectre was the slowest at 21:13.

-On the Puget Photoshop test, which loops through 21 different Photoshop tasks three times per run, the MacBook obtained 649, beating the 613 average and the XPS 13’s 588.
+On the Puget Photoshop test, which loops through 21 different Photoshop tasks three times per run, the MacBook obtained 817, beating the 613 average, the M1 MacBook's 649 and the XPS 13’s 588.
 However, the ZenBook got the win with a score of 742.

-During the AfterEffects benchmark, the MacBook reached 708, surpassing the 651 category average.

-When we ran the BlackMagic Disk Speed Test to test the MacBook Pro’s 1TB SSD speed, it got 2,824.9 megabytes per second on the read portion of the test and 2,752.4 MBps on the write portion of the test.
+When we ran the BlackMagic Disk Speed Test to test the MacBook Pro’s 1TB SSD speed, it got 2,797.7 2,824.9 megabytes per second on the read portion of the test and 2,953.7 MBps on the write portion of the test.
+The M1 MacBook got a brief victory with a 2,824.9 read score, but stumbled on the write with 2,752.4 MBps.
 Both scores are faster than their respective averages (2,012 MBps read, 2,028.3 MBps write).

 Apple MacBook Pro graphics

-With its integrated M1 GPU, the MacBook Pro can do something a little unexpected: run games.
+With its integrated M2 GPU, the MacBook Pro can do something a little unexpected: run games.
+I'm particularly interested in getting up close and personal with that M2- optimized Resident Evil 8.
+But until then, I'll have to settle for benchmarks.

-When we ran the Rise of the Tomb Raider benchmark, we saw a frame rate of 29 frames per second at Very High on 1400 x 900.
-That’s several frames higher than the 24 fps premium laptop average.
-When we re-ran the test at 1080p, however, the frame rate dropped to 18 fps.
+When we ran the Rise of the Tomb Raider benchmark, we saw a frame rate of 25 frames per second at Very High on 1920 x 1200.
+That’s a frame higher than the 24 fps premium laptop average.
+When we re-ran the test at 1800p, however, the M2's frame rate dropped to 12 fps.
 The XPS 13 notched 12 fps, matching the ZenBook.

-During the Sid Meier’s Civilization Gathering Storm test, the MacBook Pro notched 29 fps, beating the 28-fps average as well as the ZenBook and XPS 13, which reached 21 and 16 fps, respectively.
+During the Sid Meier’s Civilization Gathering Storm test, the MacBook Pro notched 51 fps compared to the M1's 29 fps, beating the 28-fps average as well as the ZenBook and XPS 13, which reached 21 and 16 fps, respectively.

 Apple MacBook Pro battery